-The specific modulator setup can now be adjusted.
+The specific modulator setup can now be adjusted using the Gain, Phase, Local Frequency and Local Type parameters.

 Note: If a parameter is selected and a modulator cannot be attached to it, a dialog box will appear in the menu stating that the parameter cannot be modulated.